Valley National Bancorp research snapshot

 information Richness

 A-level information richness.
-Valley has long SEC filing history, detailed quarterly releases, regulatory capital disclosures, proxy statements, management commentary, and active market data.
+Valley has long SEC filing history, detailed quarterly releases, regulatory capital disclosures, proxy statements, management commentary, and active analyst coverage.

 bias Check

-The main AI research risk is extrapolating the 2025 earnings rebound and early 2026 margin improvement.
-The countercheck is Valley's 58.4% commercial real estate loan mix, 329% CRE concentration ratio, deposit beta, uninsured deposits, and the possibility of higher credit costs.
+The main AI research risk is extrapolating the 2025 earnings rebound and the first-half 2026 margin and loan growth.
+The countercheck is Valley's roughly 317% CRE concentration ratio, the uptick in non-accrual and accruing past-due loans, deposit beta, uninsured funding, and the fact that the stock is up more than 50% over the past 12 months.

 ai Confidence